r5d/acmens/README.md

 with the Let's Encrypt certificate authority and outputs the signed certificate to stdout.

-This script doesn't know or ask for your private key, and it doesn't need to be run on your server.
-There are some parts of the ACME protocol that require your private key and access to your server.
-For those parts, this script prints out very minimal commands for you to run to complete the requirements.
-There is only one command that needs to be run as root on your server and it is a very simple python https server that you can inspect for yourself before you run it.
+This script is meant to be run on your computer locally.
+It requires you to pass your account private key.
+If the account private key is encrypted, openssl will directly ask for the passphrase each time the private key is needed to sign requests or data.

 ## Table of Contents